yuhanying/AVE/README.md

 The feature time intervals for training and valdiation splits

 ## Post processing AVE features
-The features used for this project can be extracted by following the instructions in the `feature_extractors` folder.
+The features used for this project can be extracted by following the instructions in the `feats_extract` folder.

 You need to post-process the features with numpy files.
 The directory structure should be something like below: